Can You Drive Through Monument Valley?

 Hollywood’s favorite background setting, Monument Valley, is one of the most iconic destinations in the American Southwest.
 If you’re planning a trip near the region, a self-guided drive through Monument Valley Navajo Tribal Park will bring you the best of nature’s wonderland–from gorgeous red rock creations to towering spires and buttes.

-And if you’re wondering whether you can drive through Monument Valley, the answer is yes, and it’s easy to do!
+And if you’re wondering can you drive through Monument Valley, the answer is yes, and it’s easy to do!
 Below, we’ve summarized all you need to know to make your Monument Valley drive the best it can be.

 How to Drive Through Monument Valley